Golf Tutorials

 • Pro V1: The Scottie Scheffler model.
 Best for players who have decent swing speed and want an all-around performer with a penetrating flight and soft feel.

 Remember that every major brand - Callaway, TaylorMade, Srixon, Bridgestone - has a similar matrix of premium golf balls.
-Your goal should be to find where *you* fit on that performance matrix regardless of the tour-brand your testing for you and your game.
+Your goal should be to find where you fit on that performance matrix regardless of the tour-brand you're testing for you and your game.

 Step 3: The On-Course Test Method